Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 [Home](../../readme.md)

-# Migration path for OPC Publisher v2.5.x to v2.8.2
+# Migration path for OPC Publisher version 2.5.x to 2.8.2

-Migration from OPC Publisher version 2.5.x to 2.8.2 should work in standalone mode for backwards compatibility with 2.5.x functionality.
+Migration of OPC Publisher version 2.5.x to 2.8.2 should work in standalone mode for backwards compatibility with 2.5.x functionality.

 ## Configuration file (pn.json)